Helm Order Monitor - Trademark

 Problem

-In an investigation report of a marine accident that involved a helmsman applying the wrong helm, Australian Transport Safety Bureau stated: THIS TYPE OF ERROR IS NOT UNCOMMON.
+In an investigation report of an accident that involved a helmsman applying the wrong helm, the Australian Transport Safety Bureau stated: THIS TYPE OF ERROR IS NOT UNCOMMON.

 Costa Concordia